Illawarra Light Railway Museum

 The Illawarra Light Railway Museum operates a mainline narrow gauge light railway, a miniature gauge railway, and a museum located in Albion Park Rail, New South Wales, Australia.

 History

-The Illawarra Light Railway Museum Society was founded in February of 1972. the Museum site was leased from Shellharbour City Council and the Leased sinned in 1974, with railway operations commencing in 1974 dedicated to preserving Light Railway history and Illawarra industrial history.
+The Illawarra Light Railway Museum Society was founded in February 1972. the Museum site was leased from Shellharbour City Council and the Leased signed in 1974, with railway operations commencing in 1974 dedicated to preserving Light Railway history and Illawarra industrial history.
 It was officially opened on 10 November 1984.
 In 2007 the society obtained federal funding for the construction of the Ken McCarthy Museum Building, which was officially opened in December 2007.